 Honours he has received for his writing include the David Watt Memorial Prize, Commentator of the Year in the ‘What the Papers Say’ annual awards for 1989, the Premio Napoli, the Imre Nagy Memorial Plaque, the Hoffmann von Fallersleben Prize for political writing, the Order of Merit from Germany, Poland and the Czech Republic, and the British CMG.
 In 2005, he featured in a list of 100 top global public intellectuals chosen by the journals Prospect and Foreign Policy, and in Time magazine's list of the world's 100 most influential people.
 In 2006, he was awarded the George Orwell Prize for political writing.

 He and his wife Danuta live mainly in Oxford, though also in Stanford and airplanes.
 They have two sons, Tom and Alec.
-Tom built this site (as well as others such as openDemocracy and PhilosoFiles).
-In his day job, he helps run the Centre for Effective Altruism.
+Tom built this site (as well as others such as openDemocracy), and works on effective altruist porjects.
+Alec is a writer and journalist in Beijing, where he also runs a writers collective, the Anthill.